TiagoSousaSilva/ESXi-Network/README.md

 acted as a failover to ensure continuous availability and smooth operations.
 ```

-The project demonstrates the configuration of virtual networks, server roles, email services, DNS, web servers, and
+The project "ESXi Network" demonstrates the configuration of virtual networks, server roles, email services, DNS, web servers, and
 failover mechanisms, all within the ESXi environment, with a specific focus on the interactions between Main, DHCPcli,
 DHCPFailover, and Windows.